SystemFiles/yls/README.md

 ## Usage

 1. Create a new project in the Google Developers Console:
-  a.
-Go to the Google Developers Console.
+  - Go to the Google Developers Console.
-  b.
-Create a new project by clicking on the "Create Project" button in the top right corner.
+  - Create a new project by clicking on the "Create Project" button in the top right corner.
-  c.
-Enter a name for your project and click on the "Create" button.
+  - Enter a name for your project and click on the "Create" button.

 2. Enable the YouTube Data API v3:
-  a.
-In the Google Developers Console, select your project.
+  - In the Google Developers Console, select your project.
-  b.
-Click on the "Enable APIs and Services" button.
+  - Click on the "Enable APIs and Services" button.
-  c.
-Search for "YouTube Data API v3" and click on it.
+  - Search for "YouTube Data API v3" and click on it.
-  d.
-Click on the "Enable" button.
+  - Click on the "Enable" button.

 3. Create OAuth2.0 credentials:
-  a.
-In the Google Developers Console, select your project.
+  - In the Google Developers Console, select your project.
-  b.
-Click on the "Create Credentials" button and select "OAuth client ID".
+  - Click on the "Create Credentials" button and select "OAuth client ID".
-  c.
-Select "Desktop App" as the application type.
+  - Select "Desktop App" as the application type.
-  d.
-Enter a name for your OAuth client ID and click on the "Create" button.
+  - Enter a name for your OAuth client ID and click on the "Create" button.

 4. Click on the "Download" button to download the client secret JSON file.
 > Note: Make sure to update the `redirect_uris` field in the downloaded file to contain `urn:ietf:wg:oauth:2.0:oob`